 The are various other causes of jaundice in newborn babies.
 Some are due to serious disease of the blood or liver or to other problems.
 As a rule, the jaundice is not likely to be physiological jaundice if the baby is unwell and/or the jaundice is present in the first 24 hours after birth or lasts for more than 10 days.

-The treatment depends on the cause.
-See individual leaflets on the various diseases that can cause jaundice.
+There is no specific treatment for jaundice in children and adults.
+Treatment depends on the cause.
+See individual leaflets on the various diseases that can cause jaundice, including:

 Further reading and references